-The safety profile of Sildenafil Pfizer is based on 9,570 patients in 74 double-blind placebocontrolled clinical studies.
-The most commonly reported adverse reactions in clinical studies among sildenafil treated patients were headache, flushing, dyspepsia, nasal congestion, dizziness, nausea, hot flush, visual disturbance, cyanopsia and vision blurred.
+The most commonly reported adverse reactions in clinical studies among sildenafil treated patients are headache, flushing, dyspepsia, nasal congestion, dizziness, nausea, hot flush, visual disturbance, cyanopsia and blurred vision.

 Adverse reactions from post-marketing surveillance has been gathered covering an estimated period >10 years.
 Because not all adverse reactions are reported to the Marketing Authorisation Holder and included in the safety database, the frequencies of these reactions cannot be reliably determined.